.

 Bermejo River

 The river is born in a mountain range known as Sierra de Santa Victoria around coordinates near Tarija, a few kilometres southeast of Chaguaya in Bolivia, and not far from La Quiaca, Jujuy Province, Argentina.
 In general, it maintains a southeastern direction.
-At its highest part, its main tributaries are the Lipeo River, and further downstream the Grande de Tarija, the Uriya River, and the San Francisco River.
+At its highest part, its main tributaries are the Lipeo River, and further downstream the Grande de Tarija, the Iruya River, and the San Francisco River.
+It forms part of the international boundary between Argentina and Bolivia.

-After this important last contributor, the Bermejo becomes navigable for medium-size vessels.
+The Bermejo is not navigable.
+In the late 19th century, numerous attempts were made to open up the commercial navigation of the river, but all of them failed, largely due to the river's shallow waters, which carry enormous amounts of sediment.
 Near the Tropic of Capricorn, the river splits in two; the smaller Bermejito, and the northern arm that known as Teuco River.
 When leaving the province of Salta, the Teuco (or Bermejo Nuevo) draws the limit between the provinces of Chaco and Formosa.

 The southern branch (or Bermejito) of curvy and sometimes dry path, crosses Chaco near the El Impenetrable jungle.
 On the shores of this river can still be seen the ruins of the former towns of Concepcion del Bermejo, San Bernardo de Vertiz, and La Cangaye.